Documentation

 Score Overrides

-This is probably the mod tool you'll use the most.
-When someone has the right gear but OCR gave them a bad score, you can set a score floor.
+This is probably the mod tool you will use the most.
+When someone has the right build but automated evidence parsing gave them a bad score, you can set a score floor.

 /mod override build:tank-build score:85

 The override sets a floor, not an exact score.
-If the member later submits a better screenshot and gets 90%, the score stays at 90%.
-The floor only kicks in when the OCR-based score is lower than the override.
+If the member later submits better evidence and gets 90%, the score stays at 90%.
+The floor only kicks in when the automated score is lower than the override.

 When to use overrides

-• You can clearly see the gear is correct in the screenshots, but OCR missed things due to image quality.
+• You can clearly see the gear is correct in the submitted evidence, but the parser missed things due to image quality, formatting, or a known catalog gap.

-• The build spec is missing aliases, and you don't want to make the member wait while you fix them.
+• The build spec is missing aliases, and you do not want to make the member wait while you fix them.
 Override now, fix aliases later.

-• A game update changed item names, and the build spec hasn't been updated yet.
+• A game update changed item names, and the build spec has not been updated yet.

 Thread Transfers